exasol/python-toolbox/doc/github_actions/security_issues.rst

 .. note::

-    The calling workflow need to make sure the specified command can be executed in the context of the workflow.
+    The calling workflow needs to make sure the specified command can be executed in the context of the workflow.

 format